 - 1. Robots must be controlled autonomously.

-- 2. Robots will be started by the referee.
+- 2. The referee will start robots.

 - 3. Robots may utilize various maze navigation algorithms.
 Any pre-mapped type of dead reckoning (movements predefined based on known locations or placement of features in the field) is prohibited.